raspberrychris/cryptotravellers/content/blog/bitcoin-drop-predicted-by-an-insider-on-4chan.md

 (Via 4Chan)

 Another follow up message has also surfaced which says they will “Go Short on BTC, 25k is the current target.”

 ## Final Thoughts

 The progress that has been made on the BTC price this year now seems very far away.
 The $64K highs of only a few weeks ago now seem like a distant memory.
 Will BTC rise to 70K in the near future?
 What do you think?
 Remember to exercise caution with any trades that you make during this period as the market is highly volatile at the moment.

+{{< notice "note" >}} **Disclaimer:** [Cryptotravellers](https://cryptotravellers.com) or the author are not a financial advisor and the information in this article is not financial advice and should not be construed in this way. {{< /notice >}}